Skip to product information

 Elders are very fast growing, medium sized shrubs that can grow up to 15 feet tall and can be much wider if allowed to spread by root suckers.
 Due to their growth rate and that many elders fruit on first year wood, coppicing is an excellent management system.
 By coppicing an entire plant back to the ground every so often the shrub is kept at a manageable size for harvesting fruit and the lifespan of the plant can be extended greatly versus leaving it unpruned.
 Elders prefer moist soil and can even tolerate clay so long as the site drains adequately.
 While fruit production will be best in full sun, elders can easily tolerate partial shade.
 Elders are partially self fertile, but for best fruit production plant several varieties to ensure pollination.

 Our nursery sells bare root plants grown from hardwood cuttings.
-They are generally 12-16” tall.
-We have two varieties available:
+We have three cultivars available:

-Unknown cultivar.
-The tag of the parent plant has been lost, but it is suspected to be Nova (S. canadensis) which is a fairly compact plant (6-8’ tall) that produces large berries with great flavor.
+'Nova' (S. canadensis): The tag of the parent plant has been lost, but we are fairly confident it is 'Nova', which is a fairly compact plant (8’ tall) that produces large berries with great flavor.
 Ripens very early.
 Hardy to zone 4.
+We offer first year plants that are at least 14” tall and second year plants that are approximately 36”.
+Note: large elders may be pruned to accommodate shipping.
+This will not negatively affect the plant at all.

 Elder cannot be shipped to Oregon.